csuka/ansible-pmm-server/README.md

 PMM Server
 ----------

 This role installs PMM Server 2 on Docker-ce for RedHat/CentOS 8.
-Tested with Ansible v2.9.13, but should work on older versions as well.
+Tested with Ansible v2.9 and 2.10, but should work on older versions as well.

 Versioning
 ----------

  * v1.0.0 - initial release
  * v1.0.1 - improved repo handling, and updated readme
+ * v1.0.2 - added support for ansible 2.10

 Firewalld
 ---------